orb-lang/espalier/doc/md/elpatt.md

 includes whitespace.
 For those occasions, we have ``elpatt.D``.

-=D= needs to take a pattern, and if it succeeds in matching it, return a special table, while discarding the captures if any.
+``D`` needs to take a pattern, and if it succeeds in matching it, return a special table, while discarding the captures if any.
 In ``define``, we will check for this table, and drop it whenever encountered.